 The topics covered in the NUVA workshops include an in-depth review of the scientific needs and objectives, as well as an update on technological developments and status of projects.
 This workshop is especially important, being held at a time when major investments in UV astronomy are being discussed, and coordination is needed.
 In addition, the UV Astronomy Working Group within Division B (Facilities, Technologies and Data Science) of the I.A.U. has elaborated a proposal for a standard UV photometric system that requires review and approval by the UV community.
 We look forward to a wide participation.

-The workshop has been split into two events to the covid-19 pandemic.
+The workshop has been split into two events due to the Covid-19 pandemic.
 The face-to-face meeting has been moved to October 5th-9th, 2021.
-In addition, a virtual meeting will be held from October 27th-29th, 2020 (during the week of the previously scheduled workshop) to address fundamental issues concerning the world-wide coordination of the UV astronomy community.
-The meeting will be held from 15:00 to 18:00 Central European Time (that is, UT+1) to enable world-wide participation.
+In addition, a virtual meeting was held from October 27th-29th, 2020 to address fundamental issues concerning the world-wide coordination of the UV astronomy community.
+The meeting was held from 15:00 to 18:00 Central European Time (UT+1) to enable world-wide participation.
 The talks are available at: https://www.nuva.eu/virtual-meeting-media-documents/

 |ACCESS TO THE FACE-TO-FACE MEETING, 2021|